shreya293/Networking-labs/Restaurant Management/readme.md

 ![Access Point Security](./hotel_media/ap_security.png)
 <br>
-*Note: here we click on Port 1 and configure the SSID with password by selecting the WPA2-PSK.*
+*Note: here we click on Port 1 and then select WPA2-PSK to configure the SSID as Floor1 with password .*
 <br>
 ![Tablet Setup](./hotel_media/Tablet_config.png)
 <br>